addy-cat/Wind-vector/README.md

 As for the map, this is a screenshot of the map data available from ArcGIS.
 This is a screenshot of Northwest Oregon (it might look like the whole state but its just a little chunk!).

+Theoretically I could have made many more vectors than shown below, maybe even for the whole US, you would simply need to specify more coordinates in the included coordinates.txt file.
+I felt this was enough vectors to get the message across.

 Here is an example run from 3/25/2021:

 ![Wind Vectors](windVectors.png)